SLIS Alumni Awards

 - Self-nomination is accepted.

 - Nominators are required to complete a short profile about their nominee, with specific information about the nominee’s exceptional service, and at least one letter of support.
-Nominations will be submitted via an online form that will be available in early 2020.
+Submit nominations through this form.

-- Nominations must be submitted to the TWU School of Library and Information Studies via the above survey link and email address.
+- Nominations must be submitted to the TWU School of Library and Information Studies via the above survey link and email address by February 22, 2020.

 - The winner of the award will be announced at the annual TLA conference.